Blair-Johnson/jax-unittrace/README.md

 A small static unit tracer for ordinary JAX programs.

-The tracer uses `jax.make_jaxpr` to inspect a computation graph from example inputs.
-Users tag boundary arrays with symbolic units; the original function receives raw JAX arrays, so there are no custom array wrappers inside the user program.
+The tracer uses `jax.make_jaxpr` to inspect a computation graph.
+Users tag boundary arrays with symbolic units, and the library infers intermediate units and flags unit violations.

 ```python
 import jax.numpy as jnp